SimpleLab-Inc/wsb/README.md

     cd wsb
     touch .Renviron

-    cd src
     touch .env

-Note: `.Renviron` needs to be set up in the root directory, `wsb/` to work with projects. `.env` needs to be set up in `wsb/src`.
+Note: The files `.Renviron` and `.env` need to be set up in the root directory, `wsb/` to work with projects.

 To add variables, open both environment files, copy and paste into each: